 Professional Affiliations, Activities and Honors

 He is a director and past board chair of Thresholds, Inc., a nonprofit agency serving individuals with developmental disabilities.
+He is vice-president of the Grand Rapids chapter of Legatus.
 As a member of the American Inns of Court he mentored younger lawyers for several years.
 He served on the board of directors and two years as president of the Grand Rapids Amateur Hockey Association, and has coached many youth hockey, softball, and soccer teams.
 He served many years on the board of directors of the Gerald R. Ford Council of the Boy Scouts of America; as a trustee and president of the St. Thomas Education Foundation; and as a trustee of the Grand Rapids Art Museum.
 He is a member of the Grand Rapids Bar Association, the Federal Bar Association, and the Catholic Lawyers Association of Western Michigan.

 Mr. Fallon received his law degree, cum laude, from the University of Michigan Law School in 1981, a master of science from the University of Wisconsin in 1978, and his undergraduate degree, magna cum laude, from the University of Notre Dame in 1977.